sunnyshah2894/LeetCodeJava/README.md

 ## About the solutions

 * All the problems are solved in Java.
-I will happy to listen to any suggestions on my solutions.
+I will be happy to listen to any suggestions on my solutions.
 * The class names are the actual leetcode problem name.
 I have also added a link to the actual problem as a comment in each solution

 Happy learning! :smile: